Huythanh0x/linked-blog-starter-md/best practice test approach.md

 - **Line coverge** -> <mark style="background: #FF5582A6;">you can have 100% line coverage but still have untested scenarios in your application</mark>

 ### Test driven development
+> focuses on writing automated tests before implementing the actual code

+TDD involves three primary steps:
+- writing a *failing test*
+- implementing the **minimum code** necessary to pass the test, and finally refactoring the code while ensuring that all tests pass